 Everyone tells us that baby’s grow fast and they do.
 One day you’ll look up and you’ll realize it’s time to wean.
 On days when you feel frustrated or tired remember how fortunate you are to have an able body that can grow and nourish a child.

 OK.
 This is my list of tips to help you prepare to breastfeed.
 Good luck mama!
 You can do this.
 I hope this information helps.
+If you need additional support, I highly recommend the amazing and affordable breastfeeding course by Milkology.

-For more pregnancy and new mom tips follow along on Pinterest.
+For more pregnancy and new mom tips, follow along on Pinterest.